microsoft/nni/docs/NNICTLDOC.md

 * __nnictl experiment list__
   * Description

-	     Show the information of all running experiments.
+	     Show the information of all the (running) experiments.
    * Usage

 	     nnictl experiment list